EternityX/art-portfolio/README.md

-- 3D environments were created in Unreal Engine
+- 3D environments were created in Unreal Engine 5
-- Rest were created in Chaotica
+- Generative art was created in Chaotica

 -----
-  If you need a larger resolution of one of the fractal art pieces, open an issue and I'll provide it.
+  If you need a larger resolution of one of the generative fractal art pieces, open an issue and I'll provide it.